You've asked, we've answered.

 Just fill out our inquiry form and attach your file.
 We treat every inquiry in confidence.
 We will review your work and send you an estimate.
 No fees or strings attached.
 Honest!

-Our quotes outline the time needed for a comprehensive edit of your paper to meet all aspects of both APA Style and specific guidelines from the journal or university to which you’re submitting.
+Our estimates outline the time needed for a comprehensive edit of your paper to meet all aspects of the style guide as well as any special considerations from the journal or university to which you’re submitting.
 The default scope of edit comprises six overarching categories:

 - Formatting & Structure: Margins, line spacing, indents, pagination, front matter, table of contents (if applicable), heading levels, paragraph structure.